 Does taking the GRE increase my chances of being accepted?

-A good GRE score certainly can be a positive factor in the review of your application, particularly for the PhD and master’s in media studies.
-However, GRE scores are not weighed heavily; the admissions committee reviews applications holistically and will take into account your writing abilities, research interests, and fit with the strengths of the program.
+A good GRE score certainly can be a positive factor in the review of your application.
+However, the admissions committee reviews applications holistically and will also take into account your writing abilities, research interests, and fit with the strengths of the program.

-For professional master’s programs, the GRE is not an important factor in the acceptance of candidates.
-Most of our applicants to these programs have not taken the GRE.
+For professional master’s programs, the GRE is generally not an important factor in the acceptance of candidates.
+Many of our applicants to these programs have not taken the GRE.